whoskelos/whoskelos/README.md

 Here are some ideas to get you started:

-- 🔭 I’m currently working on app-cine
+- 🔭 I’m currently working on allFind
 - 🌱 I’m currently learning JAVA
 - 🤔 I’m looking for help with JAVA
 - 💬 Ask me about Bootstrap